armaan-abraham/armaan-abraham.github.io/_posts/2024-04-15-ai-enslavement.md

 categories: [alignment, AGI, philosophy, morality]
 ---

-if the AI's desires are to help us, then doing so would be moral for itself.
+If the AI's desires are to help us, then doing so would be moral for itself.

 If we are building another agent, would we prefer to:
 1. design the agent with our morals